Specialists in Block Paving Surface Sealing & Sand Stabilisation

 Sealing your patio with the correct sealant for the particular surface will keep your paving cleaner for longer, placing a barrier on the surface from absorbing dirt, and restricting the growth of organic matter (algae and black spot).

-With a choice of a natural or a colour enhanced finish as shown in these images on the left.
+With a choice of a natural or a colour enhanced finish as shown in these images.

 Re-colour your tarmac in black or red, renewing the look of your driveway, whilst sealing the surface and protecting the tarmac.